calvins/RepData_PeerAssessment1/PA1_template.md

 ![](figure/plot3-1.png)

 ## Are there differences in activity patterns between weekdays and weekends?
 We need a custom function makeDayTypeFactor that takes a vector of dates and returns a vector of factor variables with levels weekday and weekend, using the weekdays() function.
-This can be used to create a new dayType variable in the completeActivity dataset that has imputed missing values.
+This can be used to create a new dayType variable in the completeActivity data set that has imputed missing values.

 With the new factor variable, we use dplyr group_by and summarize to compute mean number of steps taken, by interval and day type and save in the new R object meansByIntervalByDayTypeCompleteActivity and make the variable names more descriptive.